woniland/ski_jump/instructions/0-Prerequisites.md

 $ git config --global user.email you@yourdomain.example.com
 ```

-Note that we will work only with version 2 - you can check your version with `git --version`.
+Note that we will work only with version 2 - you can check your version with `$ git --version`.

 ### Python